 Crashpad_handler.exe interactions with Excel

-Interestingly, some folks have seen Crashpad pop up while using Microsoft Excel.
+Interestingly, some users have seen Crashpad pop up while using Microsoft Excel.
 Although Crashpad isn’t directly linked to Excel, it might get involved if you’re using an Electron-based app with Excel or if you’re on a Chromium-based browser looking at Excel online.

-Troubleshooting crashpad_handler.exe errors
+Fixing crashpad_handler.exe errors

-If you run into trouble with crashpad_handler.exe, or get a message saying Crashpad Handler isn’t supported on your platform, it usually means something’s up with the app using Crashpad.
+If you run into problems with crashpad_handler.exe, or get a message saying Crashpad Handler isn’t supported on your platform, it usually means something’s up with the app using Crashpad.
 Trying an update or reinstalling the app might just fix it.

 Sometimes, you might have to stop the Crashpad Handler process.
 But think of this as a last option, since it can mess with the app’s ability to report crashes and fix bugs.